-Financial details, e.g. cash position, financial headroom, refinancing undertaken/ planned
+Financial details, e.g. cash position, financial headroom, refinancing undertaken/planned

-The company had cash at the year-end, in the form of bank accounts and bank deposits, of £81.3 million.
+The company had cash at the yearend, in the form of bank accounts and bank deposits, of £208.3 million.

-The company has a £250.0 million loan from its subsidiary, Affinity Water Finance (2004) PLC, which represents the proceeds of a bond.
+The company has a £102.7 million loan from its subsidiary, Affinity Water Finance (2004) PLC, which represents the proceeds of a bond.
 The bond has an interest rate of 5.875% and matures in July 2026.
-The company has loans totalling £880.0 million from its subsidiary, Affinity Water

-Finance PLC, which represent the proceeds from eight bonds, five of which are index linked.
-The earliest maturity of the bonds is July 2026.
+The company has loans totalling £1,230.0 million from its subsidiary, Affinity Water Finance PLC, which represent the proceeds from nine bonds, five of which are index linked.
+The earliest maturity of the bonds is June 2033 (full details of the bonds are listed within the Annual Report and Financial Statements for the year ended 31 March 2025).

-The last time the company raised long-term debt in the public markets was October 2021 through a bond issuance of £130.0 million index-linked (CPI) bond, which is due to mature in 2038, the company's first issued green bond.
+The last time the company raised long-term debt in the public markets was very recently, in March 2025, through a bond issuance of £350.0 million fixed rate bond, which is due to mature in 2040, the company's first public benchmark green bond.

-At the end of August 2018, the company transacted a £135.0 million RPI-linked inflation swap aligned with the terms of the Affinity Water Finance [2004] PLC £250m bond, which matures in July 2026.
+At the end of August 2018, the company transacted a £135.0 million RPI-linked inflation swap aligned with the terms of the Affinity Water Finance (2004) PLC £250m bond, which matures in July 2026.
 The transaction strengthened the company's cash flows, and a further RPI-linked inflation swap with a nominal value of £75.0 million, also linked to this bond, was entered into in October 2020.

-A CPI-linked inflation swap with a nominal value of £25.0 million, linked to the maturity of the Class A fixed rate £250.0 million bond (March 2036), was entered into March 2020, with a further £225.0 million issued between April and June 2020 (nominal value).
+A CPI-linked inflation swap with a nominal value of £25.0 million, linked to the maturity of the Class A fixed rate £250.0 million bond (March 2036), was entered into in March 2020, with a further £225.0 million issued between April and June 2020 (nominal value).
 The company continues to closely monitor the bond markets and credit rating and, in discussion with its banks and advisors, believes that significant demand remains, and should the Board decide to raise further money in the bond markets this should be achievable.

-Performance against final determinations (FDs) set at the last price review
+Performance against Final Determinations ('FDs') set at the last price review

-The company's cash flow budget for 2024/25 indicates a net cash outflow position of £20.0 million pre tax and debt service (and before dividends); the budget is supported by long-term plans and performance against the final determination set at the most recent price review, for both operating and investment expenditure.
+The company's cash flow budget for 2025/26 indicates a net cash outflow position of £37.5 million pre-tax and debt service (and before dividends); the budget is supported by long-term plans and performance against the Final Determination set at the most recent price review, for both operating and investment expenditure.
 Each ELT member is fully involved in the budget-setting process.

-Credit-related factors e.g. credit facilities, ratings, compliance with covenants etc.
+Credit-related factors, e.g. credit facilities, ratings, compliance with covenants, etc.

 The company has committed revolving loan facilities available to draw totalling £100.0 million.
-These facilities are to meet day-to-day expenditure of the company and consist of a £60.0 million facility from Barclays Bank PLC and a £40.0 million facility from Lloyds Bank PLC.
-As at 31 March 2024 these facilities were completely undrawn.
-The facilities are intended for the purpose of financing capital expenditure and working capital requirements to the extent that additional funding is required and have maturity dates of July 2026 and July 2025, respectively.
-These facilities were renewed on 24 June 2020 and use SONIA as the reference rate and have sustainability performance measures included.
+These facilities are to meet day-today expenditure of the company and consist of a £60.0 million facility from Barclays Bank PLC and a £40.0 million facility from Lloyds Bank PLC.
+As at 31 March 2025, these facilities were completely undrawn.
+The facilities are intended for the purpose of financing capital expenditure and working capital requirements to the extent that additional funding is required and have maturity dates of July 2026 and July 2027 respectively.
+These facilities use SONIA as the reference rate and have sustainability performance measures included.